Roth-Lab/phyclone/README.md

 The `-n` command can be used to control the number of iterations of sampling to perform.

 The `-b` command can be used to control the number of burnin iterations to perform.

+> [!NOTE]
-> Note: burnin is done using a heuristic strategy of unconditional SMC.
+> Burnin is done using a heuristic strategy of unconditional SMC.
 All samples from the burnin are discarded as they will not target the posterior.

 The `-d` command can be used to select the emission density.
 As in PyClone the `binomial` and `beta-binomial` densities are available.

+> [!IMPORTANT]
-> Note: Unlike PyClone, PhyClone does not estimate the precision parameter of the Beta-Binomial.
+> Unlike PyClone, PhyClone does not estimate the precision parameter of the Beta-Binomial.
 This parameter can be set with the --precision flag.

 To build the final results of PhyClone you can run the `consensus` command as follows.